wrosenbaum/ex-post-facto/_teaching/2021s-cosc-273/hw/homework-01-pdf.md

 **Exercise 5** (a challenge).
 A computer science professor offers the following challenge to their class: The students are lined up in a single file line, so that each student can see all of the students in front of them and none of the students behind them.
 The professor places a hat on each student's head; some hats are red while others are blue.
 Each student can see the colors of the hats of the students in front of them in line, but not their own hat color nor the colors of hats behind them.
 Starting from the back of the line, the professor asks each student in turn to shout a guess of their hat color (which they cannot themselves see).
 All other students can hear the guesses.
 If a student guesses their hat color correctly, they get an 'A' for the course.

 The students are informed of this procedure and given a chance to dicuss their strategy to maximize the possible number of 'A' grades awarded.
-In a class of $$N $$ students, what is the largest number of students that can be guaranteed to get an 'A' by correctly guessing their hat color?
+In a class of $N$ students, what is the largest number of students that can be guaranteed to get an 'A' by correctly guessing their hat color?
 What procedure should they follow to achieve this result?